Music attribution: David Nevue, Come, Thou Long Expected Jesus from O Come Emmanuel

 The declaration, “A Savior has been born to you,” was for them.
 But it is also a message for you.
 And a message for those around you—because Jesus was born to all mankind.
 Many are hungry to hear . . . left wanting and in great need.
 The weary, the worried, the despairing and hopeless—all need to know their salvation has come.

 It’s a message already prepared.
 That’s what those shepherds did.
-They spread the word concerning what had been told them about this child, and all who heard it were amazed (Lk 2:17b-18a).
+They spread the word concerning what had been told them about this child, and all who heard it were amazed (Luke 2:17b-18a).

 Gift those around you this Christmas with the prepared message of God.
-It’s the good news needed to overcome all the bad news around us.
+It’s the good news to swell every longing heart.